-- · define branding and branding strategies - understand the connection between marketing and branding - become aware of the role of libraries/librarians in the society for increasing environmental awareness - · explain its importance for libraries define

-- select appropriate branding strategies for libraries - knows which tools and technologies to use
+- Define branding and branding strategies - Understand the connection between marketing and branding - Become aware of the role of libraries/librarians in the society for increasing environmental awareness - Explain its importance for libraries define select appropriate branding strategies for libraries knows which tools and technologies to use.

-Development Process: As soon as the need for training on branding theme is recognized, a research is conducted on the topic.
+As soon as the need for training on branding theme is recognized, a research is conducted on the topic.
 Scientific databases were searched and literature was accessed.
 Related literature was studied and best practices were examined.
 Training material is developed and tested.
 Several trainings were conducted with different target groups.
 After each implementation, training material is further developed.
 A shelfie competition was developed as a concreate example.

-Implementation of the service: Several training workshops were organized for the implementation of this training service.
+Several training workshops were organized for the implementation of this training service.
 As a result of these trainings total 234 individuals (LIS students, librarians, professors) were trained.
 Additionally, a branding campaign (shelfie competition and exhibitions) was organized.